ppbrown/vlm-utils/training/README.md

 Contrariwise, the more varients of size you train on for a particular subject, the more you will displace knowledge about other things you are not training on.

+This is why I am focusing on square training exclusively for my current projects

 # ------------------------------------------------------------------------